CMoyuer/ChilloutVR-LocalTest/README.md

 ![B](https://user-images.githubusercontent.com/51113234/181878552-5ca782a9-cf49-4c61-be62-ee9fa6670fff.png)

 ### Version history
+**V0.3 August 2, 2022**
+- Support offline testing of avatars and worlds
+- Tidy up the code

 **V0.2.1 July 31, 2022**
  - Fixed a bug where avatar scale didn't work
  - Make the transform of the test avatar consistent with the online model